Diana-Secarea/FLAGS-UPB-cyberedu-2025/Binary-Quals.md

 ##### strace ./the_talker -> A UDP socket is created.
 It attempts to open ../flag.
 If the file doesn't exist, it exits with: open: No such file or directory
 ######  If ../flag exists, its content is read and sent via UDP to 127.0.0.1:4444.
 Therefore the binary tries to open a file located at ../flag AND fails if it doesn't find it AND does not proceed to network communication without that file

+This binary behaves like a UDP client sending file content to a local server.
+It doesn’t display output — instead, the message is sent silently over the network.

 ltrace:
 It tries to connect to this IP: htonl(0x7f000001) → 127.0.0.1 → This is localhost.